John-Abbott-College/6P3-Notes/wk3/6-analog-vs-digital.md

 Sampling is the process of inspecting the value of an analog signal at regular time intervals.

 When an ADC is sampling an analog signal, there are two variables that will characterize the digital output:

 - Sampling rate.
 - Bit resolution.

+> **Music sampling**
+> Some music genres like rap and hip-hop commonly sample song segments from other artists to play in the background.
+>
+> - The term **sampling** is used because traditionally song segments were extracted from vinyl records which produce analog sound and saved in digital formats.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hT_2kUx0AcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Sampling rate